Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Discussion

-The remaining requirement for the detection of free precession, i.e., the non-axi-symmetric emission pattern of the hard component, is considered more conditional, rather than intrinsic.
-One possibility is that a magnetic dipole on $\hat{x}_3$ is magnetically connected to a nearby local multipole, and this connecting region is responsible for the hard X-ray generation.
+The remaining requirement for the detection of free precession, i.e., the non-axi-symmetric emission pattern of the hard component, is considered more conditional rather than intrinsic.
+One possibility is that a magnetic pole on $\hat{x}_3$ is magnetically connected to a nearby local multipole, and this connecting region is responsible for the hard X-ray generation.
 Depending on the detailed magnetic configuration, such a radiation may well have the required anisotropy around, and positional offsets from, $\hat{x}_3$.
-Since the magnetic configuration of a magnetar may change with time \citep{Magnetar}, e.g., across active states, $A$ can change even though $T$ and $\alpha$ will be kept constant.
-Actually, the hard X-ray phase modulation of 4U 0142+61, detected in 2009, was reconfirmed in a subsequent observation in 2013 \citep{Max14}, but was absent in the 1st Suzaku observation made in 2007 (\cite{Enoto11}; see also MEA14).
-It is hence of significant interest to clarifiy whether the precession properties (particularly $A$) of 1E 1547.0$-$5408 5048 have been changing along with its long-term decay after the 2009 activity.
+Since the magnetic configuration of a magnetar may change with time \citep{Magnetar}, e.g., across active states, $A$ can change even though $T$ and $\alpha$ are kept constant.
+Actually, \citet{Kuiper12} found significant pulse-profile changes in 1E 1547.0$-$5408 across the 2009 activity episode.
+Similarly, the hard X-ray phase modulation of 4U 0142+61, detected in 2009 and reconfirmed in a subsequent observation in 2013 \citep{Max14}, was absent in an earlier Suzaku observation made in 2007 (\cite{Enoto11}; see also MEA14).
+It is hence of significant interest to clarify whether the phase-modulation amplitude $A$ of 1E 1547.0$-$5408 have been changing along with its long-term decay after the 2009 activity.
+Future observations of this object with NuSTAR and ASTRO-H are very important.